mikaelvesavuori/only/readme.md

 - rewriting file references and doing other magic (via [Useref](https://www.npmjs.com/package/gulp-useref))
 - uploading your site to the interwebz (via [Rsync](https://github.com/jerrysu/gulp-rsync/issues))

 [Being](http://www.being.se) is a design collaboration between [Mikael Vesavuori](http://www.mikaelvesavuori.se) and [Niklas Persson](http://www.niklaspersson.com), based in Göteborg, Sweden.
 Only is not supported by Being, but is frequently updated.
-Feel free to join in the discussion here at Github or email us at contact@being.se if you have any ideas, thought or questions!
+Feel free to join in the discussion here at Github or email us at contact@being.se if you have any ideas, thoughts or questions!

 ## Features
 - Design-centric with most standard elements exposed and ready to tweak in the Sass/CSS code